EnerfisTeam/enectiva-web/en/blog/_posts/2015-06-17-office-buildining-energy-insigts.md

 ---
 layout: post
 published: true
-title: Office Buildining Energy Insigts
+title: Office Building Energy Insigts
 author: enectiva
 keywords: "consumption,office,buildings,energy insights"
 ---

 The results we present here are based on data gathered by the Enectiva team from 400 administration buildings located in various Czech cities of over 10.000 residents.